When a credit card company approves you for an account they issue you a line of credit.

 You’ve defaulted.
 You’ve dealt with the collection agencies.
 You’re ready to move on.
 Is it possible to recover from credit card default?
 Yes, but don’t expect immediate results.
 You will have wrecked your credit score by this point.

 It will be difficult to get new credit — credit you need to build your credit score back up.
-You might have to start with secured credit cards and work your way up.

 Or heck, give up and just pay cash for everything.
 I don’t recommend this route, but some people swear by it.
 Credit doesn’t matter if you never use it.